 Applicants who accept admission or financial aid and do not relinquish either one on or before April 15 may not solicit or accept another offer.
 Offers made by the program after April 15 include the provision that the offer is void if the applicant has accepted and continues to hold a previous offer from another program listed in the American Psychological Association publication Graduate Study in Psychology and Associated Fields.
 This policy is consistent with standards set by the association's Board of Educational Affairs.

 The Doctor of Philosophy program in psychological and quantitative foundations with a school psychology subprogram requires a minimum of 108 s.h. of graduate credit.
-Students are expected to maintain a cumulative grade-point average (GPA) of at least 3.00.
+Students are expected to maintain a UI cumulative grade-point average (GPA) of at least 3.00.

-The primary mission of the school psychology program is to train health service psychologists to be outstanding ethical and multiculturally competent scientist practitioners who promote psychology as a profession and science for the betterment of the human condition.
+The primary mission of the school psychology program is to train health service psychologists to be outstanding ethical and multiculturally competent scientist-practitioners who promote psychology as a profession and science for the betterment of the human condition.
 As such, the program places high emphasis on instilling attitudes and skills that are necessary for becoming critical consumers of research, active disseminators of research, and valuable contributors to the scientific foundations of the field.
 Students must show appropriate levels of emotional balance and interpersonal skills, and act within the American Psychological Association’s Ethical Principles of Psychologists and Code of Conduct.

 Graduates from the school psychology program obtain positions as school service providers, private practitioners, faculty members, and psychologists in community mental health agencies, residential settings, and pediatric and psychiatric settings.